 When you make an appointment with me you are paying for the combination of my time, effort and clinical expertise.
 Therefore, the cost of an initial evaluation will vary somewhat from patient to patient.
 However, in all cases, they are comparable to those of other adult psychiatrists in the Santa Monica Area and the standard fee-for-service rates charged at the UCLA psychiatry clinics.
-In order to help my patients control unnecessary costs, I offer a 10% discount on ancillary services, for maintaining a valid credit card on file.
-In addition, I give a credit of 15% of the initial evaluation cost that can be applied to your first follow-up visit.
+In order to help my patients control unnecessary costs, my stated rates include a 10% discount on ancillary services, for maintaining a valid credit card on file (i.e. rates are slightly higher when no valid credit card is kept on file).
 To get a better understanding of my fees please contact me directly at 310-744-5102.
 I charge a reasonable fee for spending the time necessary to provide the highest quality medical service.
 Providing you with this level of care make it impossible for me to accept consignment payments from any insurance plans.
 However, if you have a PPO type insurance plan I can provide you with a "superbill" to submit to your insurance company for reimbursement of out-of-network services.
 I would recommend speaking with your insurance company to verify your specific benefits and level of reimbursement for behavioral health services, however, rarely do they fully cover the cost of the care you will receive.
 Please keep in mind that irrespective of your insurance benefits, you are responsible for full payment at the time of service.
 For your convenience, I accept credit cards (Master Card, Visa, American Express and Discover), checks or cash as payment.
 A $75 fee will be charged for each returned ("bounced") check.

 Appointments: Medication management (pharmacotherapy) visits are scheduled for 15-30 minute appointments, depending upon your needs.
 Ongoing psychotherapy sessions are scheduled weekly and last 45 to 50 minutes.
 Typically, I begin with 30-minute pharmacotherapy appointments, then transition to shorter appointments when there are no significant active issues and the medication or dose has not been changed for some time.
 The appointment time is reserved for you so it is important that you are on time.
 If you are late, your appointment may still conclude at the end of your scheduled appointment time.
 If significantly late, you may have to reschedule your appointment and will be charged my usual fees.